Democratic legitimacy of the European Union: Council of the European Union

 Voting in the Council (of relevant Ministers) is usually by qualified majority voting, and sometimes unanimity is required.
 This means that, for the vast majority of EU legislation, the corresponding national government has usually voted in favour in the Council.
 To give an example, up to September 2006, out of the 86 pieces of legislation adopted in that year the Government of the United Kingdom had voted in favour of the legislation 84 times, abstained from voting twice and never voted against.

+Presidency

+The European Parliament has questioned the democratic legitimacy of Hungary holding the rotating presidency of the Council of the European Union in 2023.

 Development of democratic legitimacy and transparency

 Over time, a number of constitutional changes have been introduced that have aimed to increase democratic legitimacy: